 The Triberr set-up can go automatic for you or you can pick and choose what to share and where to share as I do.
 You put in your own RSS feed so others can share your latest post.
 You can read more using Triberr on an instructional piece I did a while back.

 Traffic does not come quickly with Tribber but once it does, it’s great.
 It was my main driver for Twitter traffic for years.
 Traffic has come down in the past few years but I still recommend this blogging tool.
 (It’s also great for networking with other bloggers!)

 However, I have not been able to use Triberr for several months due to the API changes over on Twitter X.

 4. BizSugar Community

-Another great place to have your blog showcased.
+Another one of the places to promote your blog is Biz Sugar.
+This is an article-sharing platform for small businesses.
 I always go there after publishing a new post to share it.
 If I find another blogger who has great content and is not on Biz Sugar I’ll share it there as well.
-Similarly, you have options to share on social media right from their Biz Sugar dashboard too for extra exposure.

-Sometimes, your posts may be shared with other business communities from this website, so I highly recommend it.
-They just recently revamped their look and it’s looking GOOD.
+Sometimes, your blog posts may be shared with other business communities from this website, so I highly recommend it.
+They just recently revamped their look and it’s looking great.

 5. Viral Content Bee

 This is another place to share your posts and other bloggers’ content.
 It can be time-consuming to go there daily but you could pay for points and let it ride on its own.

 With Viral Content Bee, you can share on Twitter, Pinterest, LinkedIn, Tumbler, or Mix.
 A nice combo of sites to share with it!
 (However, beware of sharing too much with Tumbler as my account was taken down because of it.)